-NOTE: This was the first post in Five Cent Thoughts.
+NOTE: This was the first post in Five Cent Thinking.
 There have been periodic updates both on my cancer care and on drafting a book and a range of other topics.

 I originally thought I would use it for putting down some thoughts on the state of higher education – as an addition to my consulting practice.
 But things have taken a turn.
 In the late Spring, after we returned from San Miguel de Allende, I began to go through a series of tests for Anemia.
 In the space of a couple of months – I was poked and prodded by a couple of different kinds of physicians.
 I had so many blood tests that at one point in July my right vein looked like I was a heroin addict.
 In addition, I had a Catscan, 2 Petscans, a Colonoscopy and Endoscopy, a MUGGA and an ultrasound and even a lymph biopsy.

 My symptoms are pretty simple – I fatigue easily and doing all sorts of simple tasks is more complex than it was a year ago.

 All came to the conclusion that I had developed some form of Lymphoma (there are lots of types).
 At the end of September I got an infusion port installed in the anticipation that I would begin chemo-therapy.
 Also at the end of September I went to the Stanford Lymphoma Clinic for an evaluation by their world class specialists.
 My two days at Stanford were amazing.
 The two doctors I met with and the other members of the care team were excellent.